CG Principle

 Other Cash Remuneration

 The Company is registered under the Provident Fund Act which requires provident fund contribution by both employee and employer.
-The employees have to pay 5-15% of their salary to the contribution and the Company has to pay another portion as stipulated by the funds regulation.
+The employees have to pay 5–15% of their salary to the contribution and the Company has to pay another portion as stipulated by the fund’s regulation.
+In 2024, there were 76 staff in the Provident Fund which accounted for 88 percent of the total staff with the total amount of Baht 54.48 million.

 Remuneration of the Auditors